vbier/habpanelviewer/app/src/main/assets/help.md

     Contact Tablet_Proximity

 ### brightness sensor
 Allows to set the value of an openHAB number item depending on the device brightness sensor.
+As some devices report values in quick succession, brightness reporting additionally allows to collect values for a defined time and to only send the average to openHAB.

 The item state will be set to the measured brightness in lux.